 Fort Hall Business Council.

-Small also worked for a time in the Tribal Water Resources Department.
-He is an avid fisherman, and looks forward to traveling to central Idaho each summer to spear salmon in the traditional way of our people.
+In his past time, Nathan is an avid fisherman, and looks forward to traveling with his family to central Idaho each summer to spear salmon in the traditional way of our people.

-Lee Juan Tyler, Council member.
+Lee Juan Tyler

 We are located just off Interstate 15, Exit 80 and down Agency Road in the Tribal Business Center